 Trained volunteers provide one-to-one support that promotes social inclusion.
 They support and encourage people to access their own community and create social opportunities, to thereby increase their self confidence and social interactions.

 How much does it cost?

-We have up to 10 free places for residents of Bournemouth – with a referral from their CMHT or GP.
+We have up to 10 free places for residents of Bournemouth – who are registered with a mental health team.
 For other people, it can cost £10 per hour – and they should also have a referral from their CMHT or GP.

 With funding from the West Howe Regeneration Partnership, we also offer 10 befriending places for the residents of West Howe.
 For more details, please see the link on the left.

 How can I refer someone for befriending support?